 - Collect emails from visitors so you can continue to market to them for free.

 - Get your products into the hands of influencers who can contribute some of their clout and help you make sales.

 Growing an audience of your ideal customers is a must for building a long-term business, print-on-demand or otherwise.

 For more marketing ideas, be sure to check out How to Make Your First Sale in 30 Days.

 Design, test, sell, and grow

 Print-on-demand services offer an accessible source of inventory for new entrepreneurs or for anyone who just wants to test an idea before they invest in it.

-If one of your online business ideas pans out and you start to generate a meaningful number of sales, you can always graduate from using a print on demand site to holding your own inventory or continue to use these services while finding new ways to grow your audience.
+If one of your ideas pans out and you start to generate a meaningful number of sales, you can always graduate from using a print on demand site to holding your own inventory or continue to use these services while finding new ways to grow your audience.
 The choice is yours.

-Special thanks to Kyle Howard, Senior Designer at Shopify, and Liz Bertorelli, Owner of Passion Fruit, for sharing their insight for this article.
+Special thanks to Kyle Howard, UX Manager at Shopify, and Liz Bertorelli, Owner of Passion Fruit, for sharing their insight for this article.